hacks-guide/Guide-WiiU/docs/user-guide/aroma/installing-payloadloader.md

 1. Take the SD Card out of your PC and plug it into your Wii U.
 1. Execute the web browser exploit as [previously explained](browser-exploit) but this time, you will need to hold the X button to open the Environment Loader menu.
 1. Press A to launch the `aroma` environment.
+    - You will get a warning message about the update folder existing.
+This is normal.
+Press A to continue.
 1. Press A to launch the Wii U Menu.
 1. At the Wii U Menu, look for the newly appeared `PayloadLoader Installer` title (the round circle with an A inside of it) and launch it.
 1. Press the A button to check if you can install the PayloadLoader.